andreea-lucau/chrome-watcher/README.md

 # chrome-watch
-This extension displays how much time you spend on various websites in a day.
+This extension displays how much time is spend on various websites in a day.